senunpm/OCRmyPDF-AzureOCR/README.md

 This plugin is currently experimental and may not implement all features available in OCRmyPDF with Tesseract.
 It may still rely on Tesseract for certain operations.

+This is an adaptation from the Plugin EasyOCR to OCRmyPDF.

 ## Installation
 To use this plugin: